First off, tell us about what sparked your interest in fashion.

-Working with my team and sharing ideas and inspirations.
-Lala Berlin is like a family to me.
+Working with my team and sharing ideas and inspirations. lala Berlin is like a family to me.

 Where do you draw your inspiration from?
 Are there any artists that inspire you?

 For me, inspirations come from everywhere.
 One does not need to travel to a distant country to find it.
-I read a lot, meditate, and listen to many spiritual podcasts, especially in recent months.
+I personally read a lot, meditate, and listen to many spiritual podcasts, especially in recent months.
 I also get inspired by my friends and family and the creative people around me.
 One must not be a famous painter or singer to be inspirational to me.
 Music, especially; punk inspires me a lot.

 How do you stay up to date regarding fashion?
 What sources of inspiration would you recommend for people who want to step into the fashion world?